The Work We Do

-Our current Administrative Partnership projects
+Our Current Administrative Partnership Projects

-AOPYO’s mission is to reduce mental health stigmas with the incorporation of leadership, arts, wellness, and skilled trades throughout all programs.
+Apprentice of Peace Youth Organization’s (AOPYO) mission is to reduce mental health stigmas with the incorporation of leadership, arts, wellness, and skilled trades throughout all programs.
 AOPYO teaches practices and principles that allow young people through adults to express their true nature by discovering their own unique path through embracing life’s journey.

 Arts & Wellness was formed in 2015 to bring awareness to a potential silent killer – cervical cancer.
 They are a grassroots, faith-based project.
 Arts & Wellness develops and implements plans to increase the rate of cervical cancer screenings, increase awareness and the importance of HPV vaccination, and increase vaccination rate for adolescence children.
-Through our participation in 9 Health Fairs (9HF), they’ve helped screen over 450 women for cervical cancer.
+Through participation in 9 Health Fairs (9HF), they’ve helped screen over 450 women for cervical cancer.

 CHARGE for Positive Youth Development (CHARGE PYD) works across the six counties of southeast Colorado.
 It started out using the County Health Rankings to determine major health issues in the region and then applied the Community Guide to determine what efforts would be most feasible and meaningful to the communities.
 Youth sexual health was identified as a key area of focus and additional funding has helped to support efforts to address this issue.
 Creating cultural change within these rural, tight-knit communities requires trust and understanding of the community.
 A youth empowerment model has allowed CHARGE to be successful in starting conversations around these issues in areas where they previously did not exist.